jnmclarty/pyenvdiff-lib/README.rst

 OR just copy & paste pyenvdiff anywhere on PYTHONPATH

 There is one optional dependency.
 The core functionality doesn't use it.
-It's only needed for more advanced HTML-based comparison.
+It's only needed for pretty HTML-based comparisons via the web.

 ::